Rutger Hoedemaekers

-Rutger Hoedemaekers (born 1976) is a Brussels-based Dutch composer and producer.
+Rutger Hoedemaekers (born 1976) is a Dutch composer and producer.

 Career

 Early life and career

 Hoedemaekers' interest in music was first sparked when he started making electronic compositions on a Commodore Amiga 500 as a pre-teen and became part of the demoscene.
 A few years later, he worked as an ambient and techno producer within the emerging Dutch electronic music scene.
 He subsequently enrolled in the Royal Conservatory in The Hague, but left after one year and started working with rock bands instead, gaining experience in writing and producing.

 2006–2011: About, Voicst and move to Berlin

 Hoedemaekers' first solo project came in the form of About, an indie electro-pop act.
 About's debut album Bongo was released on Jason Forrest's Cock Rock Disco label in 2006.
 For live shows, Hoedemaekers was joined on stage by Marg van Eenbergen.

-In 2007, Hoedemaekers co-produced an album for a indie rock band Voicst alongside Peter Katis (Interpol, The National) and joined the band as a keyboard player.
+In 2007, Hoedemaekers co-produced an album for an indie rock band Voicst alongside Peter Katis (Interpol, The National) and joined the band as a keyboard player.
 In the same year, Rutger moved to Berlin to start a modular studio in Kreuzberg together with two friends.
 This studio became a creative hub for composers like Jóhann Jóhannsson, Dustin O’Halloran and Hildur Gudnadottir.

 He collaborated with a number of artists during that time, such as New York-based Ethel (string quartet) for Festival Mundial.